 DPT 676 SELECTIVE TOPICS IN SPORTS MEDICINE PHYSICAL THERAPY is an elective course primarily related to the upper and lower extremities with some content on the CT Junction and upper Thoracic Spine.
 The course addresses tissue specific tailored examination techniques to improve the accuracy of your interpretation in an efficient manner.
 Additional sport specific evaluations are incorporated with the possibility of video analysis.
 Interventions focus on manual techniques at each joint and exercise recommendations for specific diagnoses.
-There is in depth discussion about common post-operative diagnoses to improve comfort level with early and late phase interventions (Example: interventions for SAD vs. simple RC repair or interventions for making skills and maximize patient outcomes.
+There is in depth discussion about common post-operative diagnoses to improve comfort level with early and late phase interventions (Example: interventions for SAD vs. simple RC repair or interventions for meniscectomy vs. meniscus repair vs. ACL recon with meniscus repair).
+This course is primarily a lab based to improve clinical decision making skills and maximize patient outcomes.
 3 credits.